How Filestack works

 Security and Data Protection

-Security and Data Protection are very important for us at Filestack.
+Security and Data Protection are very important to us at Filestack.
 We ensure that our infrastructure is secured and that your data is kept safe.

-Because we deal with user generated content most of the time, security and data protection is a shared responsibility.
-By default your Filestack integration is public.
-It means there are no constraints where your files are uploaded and delivered from.
-That’s why Filestack provides its customers with set of tools like (Security Policies and Domain Whitelists) that allow for complex and granular control over what, where and when can be done (and by whom).
+Because we often deal with user-generated content, security, and data protection are shared responsibilities.
+Therefore, by default, your Filestack integration is public.
+It means there are no constraints on where your files are uploaded and delivered from.
+That’s why Filestack provides its customers with a set of tools like (Security Policies and Domain Whitelists) that allow for complex and granular control over what, where, and when can be done (and by whom).

 Filestack is compliant with GDPR and Privacy Shield.